 The Online Assessment

-1. a video-based situational judgment assessment,
+1. A video-based situational judgment assessment;

-“Many of the questions were repeated in slightly different ways to see if you would answer consistently.
+Laurie - Pic“Many of the questions were repeated in slightly different ways to see if you would answer consistently.
 It felt like I was getting everything “wrong” but realistically there was probably no wrong answer.
 Many had an obvious answer as well, if you are able to work well with others and perform well on the job, etc.”

 - Elizabeth Fischer Laurie, PMF Class of 2011, General Services Administration